Gravitational-wave constraints on scalar-tensor gravity from a neutron star and black-hole binary GW200115: Observational constraints from GW200115

 where $I$ is the detector label.
 The angle bracket $\langle\ |\ \rangle$ represents the noise-weighted inner product defined by

 where $S_{I, n}(f)$ is the noise power spectral density of the $I$-th detector.
 Here, the lower cutoff frequency $f_{\rm min}$ is set to $20\ {\rm Hz}$ for LIGO Hanford and Vigro detectors, but $25\ {\rm Hz}$ for LIGO Livingston detector due to the scattering noise around $20\ {\rm Hz}$~\cite{LIGOScientific:2021qlt}.
-On the other hand, the upper cutoff frequency $f_{\rm max}$ is set to the inner most stable circular orbit frequency $f_{\rm ISCO}= (6^{3/2}\pi m)^{-1}\simeq 604\ {\rm Hz}$ to restrict our analysis in the binary inspiral stage.
+On the other hand, the upper cutoff frequency $f_{\rm max}$ is set to the inner most stable circular orbit frequency for nonspinning objects in GR\footnote{The upper cutoff frequency $f_{\rm ISCO}$ is also modified in the scalar-tensor theory and can be different from the GR value used in our data analysis.
+However, as $f_{\rm ISCO}$ in our case is determined mostly by the non-scalarized BH mass $m_B$ and the modification on $m_A$ can change $f_{\rm ISCO}$ only by several percents at most, we neglect the effect here.}, $f_{\rm ISCO}= (6^{3/2}\pi m)^{-1}\simeq 604\ {\rm Hz}$, to restrict our analysis in the binary inspiral stage.
 Instead of estimating the noise power spectral density from strain data by the Welch method, we use the event specific power spectral density available in LVK posterior sample releases~\cite{Niu:2021nic}.
 For the Bayesian inference, we utilize the \texttt{Bilby} software~\cite{Ashton:2018jfp} and the \texttt{dynesty} sampler~\cite{Speagle:2019ivv}.
 The sampler settings are chosen by referring to~\cite{Romero-Shaw:2020owr}.
+Specifically, we set the number of live points (nlive) to 2048 and adopted an acceptance-walk strategy with 200 walks.
+The action number (nact) was set to 10.
 For all analysis in this paper, we confirmed that the results do not change significantly with increased number of live points.

 As an inspiral template in GR, we adopt \texttt{IMRPhenomD\_NRTidal}~\cite{Dietrich:2019kaq} implemented in the LIGO Algorithm Library \texttt{LALSuite}~\cite{lalsuite} in which the inspiral GW phase of the $\ell$-th harmonic is given by